× Part 4: Classes Introduction Leveling Up Classless Feats Spellcasting Spells Arcanist Artificer Mutant Psychokinetic Rogue Warrior

 • Its range is increased to 100/150 meters;

-• the damage of its special attack now uses d10s, and the line’s range is now 15m.
+• The damage of its special attack now uses d10s, and the line’s range is now 15m.

 Level 3.
 The 3rd upgrade to the Turret gives the following features: